Davidkeebler/Orca-Detection/README.md

 - The "Signal_Split split the original WAV files into labeled segments named in the proper format for Animal-Spot.
 Then, it selects the subset of the data that was used for training.
 - The "Animal_Spot" notebook contains code that will install the correct version of dependancies.
 It contains code to run the training, prediction, and evaluation scripts.
 - The "Animal_Spot_Eval" notebook contains the code that was used to generate the visualizations used in this readme file and the final presentation.
+- "Orca_Detection_Easy_Reproducibility.ipynb" will allow users to easily reproduce the results of my project with one click and no hassle.

 The files were stored in Google Drive for convenience and integration with Colab. **This way of doing the project was wasteful and more expensive than it needed to be** - a premium subscription is required for both Google Drive and Google Colab to store the data and actually run the training with a TPU.
 A better way of doing this project would be to learn how to **configure an Amazon EC2 instance and run the training and prediction there instead**.
 EC2 has a greater availability of compute power than Google Colab, and if I had started doing the project in EC2 from the beginning it would have made it simple to build and deploy a webapp that uses the final model.